kafkasder2017/Kafkasder/DEPLOYMENT.md

 1. A Vercel account (sign up at [vercel.com](https://vercel.com))
 2. Your project pushed to a Git repository (GitHub, GitLab, or Bitbucket)
-3. Gemini API key for the AI features

 ## Deployment Steps